 Camera Use Policy

-The Harry Ransom Center allows researchers consulting collection items in the Reading and Viewing Room to photograph them in accordance with the Materials Use Policy, unless otherwise restricted.
+The Harry Ransom Center allows researchers consulting collection items in the Reading Room to photograph them in accordance with the Materials Use Policy, unless otherwise restricted.

-- To protect others' privacy, do not photograph the Reading and Viewing Room, other researchers, or staff.
+- To protect others' privacy, do not photograph the Reading Room, other researchers, or staff.

 - Use only cameras, cell phones or related hand-held photographic devices.
 Disable clicks and audible alerts whenever possible.
 We are unable to accommodate tripods, camera flash, laptop cameras, desktop scanners, videography, or special lighting.
 For your safety and the security of our collections, do not stand on tables or chairs.